rocky-linux/documentation/docs/books/incus_server/04-firewall.md

 !!! warning

-    Changing the target of a `firewall' zone *must* be done with the `--permanent` option, so we might as well enter that flag in our other commands and forgo the `--runtime-to-permanent` option.
+    Changing the target of a `firewalld' zone *must* be done with the `--permanent` option, so we might as well enter that flag in our other commands and forgo the `--runtime-to-permanent` option.

 !!!
 Note